jkuhlmann/gainput/README.md

 Gainput
 =======

-*Gainput is currently in development and may still have some major issues.
-However, it's getting there and you should check it out.
+*Gainput is in development.
+You should check it out.
 Feedback is always welcome!*

 Gainput is the new awesome C++ input library for your game: